DishaAgarwalla/Continuum/README.md

-# 🧠 Continuum
+# 🧠 Continuum – Human–AI Memory Continuity System

-Continuum is a lightweight Human–AI Memory Continuity System that captures not just decisions, but the intent, constraints, alternatives, and reasoning behind them.
+Continuum is a lightweight web-based system designed to preserve the context behind human decisions.
+Instead of storing only the final outcome, it captures the intent, constraints, alternatives, and reasoning that influenced each choice.

-It preserves decision context over time and generates explainable, pattern-based insights to assist future choices.
+The goal is to enable context-aware assistance over time by maintaining structured decision memory.

 ---

 ## 🚀 Features

-- Decision context capture (intent, constraints, reasoning)
+- 📝 Decision Context Capture
+  Record decision title, intent, constraints, alternatives, and reasoning.

-- Chronological memory timeline
+- 📅 Chronological Timeline
+  View structured history of past decisions.

-- Context-aware AI insights
+- 🤖 Context-Aware AI Insights
-- Privacy-first design (localStorage, fully offline)
+  Generates explainable insights based on recurring patterns in past decisions.

+- 🔐 Privacy-First Design
+  All data is stored locally using browser `localStorage`.
+  No backend or external data collection.

 ---

 ## 🛠️ Tech Stack

-- HTML
+- HTML5
-- CSS
+- CSS3
-- JavaScript
+- Vanilla JavaScript
-- Browser localStorage
+- Browser localStorage (Offline Memory Layer)

 ---

+## 📂 Project Structure
+continuum/
+│
+├── index.html # Decision Capture
+├── timeline.html # Decision Timeline
+├── recall.html # AI Insight Engine
+│
+├── style.css # UI Styling
+├── script.js # Memory & Insight Logic

+---

 ## ▶️ How to Run

-1. Open `index.html`
+1. Open `index.html` in your browser.
-2. Add decisions
+2. Add one or more decisions.
-3. View timeline
+3. View them in the timeline.
-4. Generate AI insights
+4. Generate AI insights based on stored patterns.

 ---

-## 💡 Idea
+## 💡 Concept

-Continuum focuses on preserving *why* decisions were made, enabling smarter and more contextual assistance over time.
+Continuum bridges the gap between human reasoning and AI assistance by preserving *why* decisions were made, enabling explainable and contextual guidance without overriding human judgment.